 - 1. Students must meet all Essential Skills Requirements. - Completion (or near completion) of the Pre-Medical Laboratory Technology CSC is required.
-Transfer students must declare the Pre-Medical Laboratory Technology CSC as their major. - A criminal background check, drug screen, and documentation of immunizations are required prior to placement for clinical rotations. - 4.
-Official transcripts from all previously attended colleges must be submitted to Central Admissions and Records. - 5.
-The program application form must be submitted. - 6.
-The program is open to qualified students who provide evidence of interest, aptitude, and motivation in the areas of both medical laboratory science and direct patient contact.
+Transfer students must declare the Pre-Medical Laboratory Technology CSC as their major. - A criminal background check, drug screen, and documentation of immunizations are required prior to placement for clinical rotations. - Official transcripts from all previously attended colleges must be submitted to Central Admissions and Records. - 5.
+The program application form must be submitted. - The program is open to qualified students who provide evidence of interest, aptitude, and motivation in the areas of both medical laboratory science and direct patient contact transfusion medicine, microbiology, urine and body fluid analysis, and laboratory operations.